rust-lang/rust-by-example/README.md

   under `localhost:4000`
 * `make test`: will check all the rust source files for compilation errors

-## Translation to another languages
+## Translations to other languages

 * [Chinese](https://github.com/rust-lang-cn/rust-by-example-cn)
 * [Japanese](https://github.com/rust-lang-ja/rust-by-example-ja)